El Dorado County’s football teams did not receive any funding in 2024

 Jeff DeFranco, Superintendent/President

-The average coaching salary at Lake Tahoe Community College, the only institution paying coaches during 2024 in El Dorado County, was $19,327, according to the U.S. Department of Education.
+In 2024, the average coaching salary at Lake Tahoe Community College was $19,327, according to the U.S. Department of Education.

 Trending